 This was confirmed when I saw remakes of the Black Lives Matter slogan transformed onto t-shirts and buttons.
 It was okay to validate that Black gun ownership mattered, but to say our lives were worth value was a step too far.

 Though there was not a single piece of merchandise that embraced the original Black Lives Matter slogan there was a table selling pins that read“White Lives Matter”.

 As I found a couple more Black people during my two days at the events they all expressed to me that there was a misconception that Black gun owners were all “thugs” they sympathized with my feeling that the people at the show were suspicious of me due to my appearance.

 I had my own growing suspicions of them as well.
 As we continued our journey through the gun show I noticed not only did people proudly carry multiple guns on their person but that they also used their guns and bodies to advertise guns they wanted to sell.

-Attendees stuck paper on their backs or flags down the mussels of their guns advertising their weapons.
+Attendees stuck paper on their backs or flags down the muzzles of their guns advertising their weapons.

 I am wondering how these guns would be purchased legally.
 Tables all around were plastered with “Cash Only” signs which made my suspicions grow even larger.
 There were antique gun collections, hunting guns, and defense guns, knives, pepper spray and other weapons of survival and otherwise.
 I did not see anyone asking for ids or background checks being processed.